Kinesiology Dean's Doctoral Scholarship

 How to apply

-The following faculty members will each be awarding one scholarship.
-Please review what they are looking for.
+Please review what the researcher is looking for below.
 If you think they would be a good match as your supervisor, contact them directly to apply.

 For general information about the kinesiology graduate program, contact firstname.lastname@example.org.